The Harlequin Property scheme was an investment venture to build over 6000 hotel and rental properties in the Caribbean and other locations.

 Problems with Harlequin began to surface in 2013 with the Serious Fraud Office (SFO) looking into business conducted by the Harlequin group between 2010 and 2015.

 In 2017 the SFO charged the chairman of the Harlequin Group – David Ames with 3 counts of Fraud by Abuse of Position.
-The trial is scheduled to begin in September 2020.
+The trial was scheduled to begin in September 2020.

 A case upheld by the FOS in 2016 against an adviser who had recommended his client invest £48,000 in Harlequin valued the investment at just £1.